jaspervdj/hakyll/examples/hakyll/tutorials/part05.markdown

 </li>
 ~~~~~

-We then give a list of @Context@s to render.
+We then give a list of `Context`s to render.
 For our index, these are the 3 last
 posts.
 The last argument of the `createListing` functions lets you specify
 additional key-value pairs, like in `createCustomPage`.
 We use this to set the
 title of our page.
 So, we create our index page using: